cortexlabs/cortex/examples/text-generator-pytorch/README.md

 # Self-host HuggingFace's GPT-2 as a service

-This example shows how to deploy HuggingFace's DistilGPT2 (Based on OpenAI's GPT-2) model as a service on AWS.
+This example shows how to deploy [HuggingFace's DistilGPT2](https://github.com/huggingface/transformers/tree/master/examples/distillation) model as a service on AWS.
+DistilGPT2 is a compressed version of OpenAI's GPT-2.

 ## Inference